schollz/croc/README.md

 ## Run your own relay

 *croc* relies on a TCP relay to staple the parallel incoming and outgoing connections.
 The relay temporarily stores connection information and the encrypted meta information.
-The default uses my server, `cowyo.com`, which has no guarantees except that I guarantee to turn if off as soon as it gets abused.
+The default uses a public relay at, `cowyo.com`, which has no guarantees except that I guarantee to turn if off as soon as it gets abused ([click here to check the current status of the public relay](https://stats.uptimerobot.com/lOwJYIgRm)).

 I recommend you run your own relay, it is very easy.
 On your server, `your-server.com`, just run